 Food legislation doesn’t stand still — and neither should you.
 There are some major shifts on the horizon that will shape how food businesses communicate, promote, and sell products in the UK.

-We’re also expecting the ban on HFSS promotions — think multibuys and price-based offers — to roll out more widely.
+We’re also expecting a delay on the ban on HFSS promotions — think multibuys and price-based offers — to roll out more widely.
 These changes shift the balance away from selling on price or placement and put more pressure on branding, messaging, and claims to do the heavy lifting.

 Watch this space for updates — and keep an eye on our blog page where we’ll break these down into plain English.

-A few recent laws have already shaken things up:
+A few recent laws have already shaken things up within food legislation:

 Natasha's Law - PPDS - Full ingredient list with allergens emphasised on the label -